Pod Priority and Preemption

 Create Pods with

+priorityClassNameset to one of the added PriorityClasses.
 Of course you do not need to create the Pods directly; normally you would add

-PriorityClassName to the Pod template of a collection object like a Deployment.
+priorityClassNameto the Pod template of a collection object like a Deployment.

-The following sections provide more information about these steps.
+Keep reading for more information about these steps.

-A PriorityClass is a non-namespaced object that defines a mapping from a priority
+A PriorityClass is a non-namespaced object that defines a mapping from a

-field of the PriorityClass object's metadata.
-The value is specified in the required
+name field of the PriorityClass object's metadata.
+The value is

 value field.
 The higher the value, the higher the

 A PriorityClass object can have any 32-bit integer value smaller than or equal to 1 billion.
 Larger numbers are reserved for critical system Pods that should not normally be preempted or evicted.
 A cluster admin should create one PriorityClass object for each such mapping that they want.